Alicia Keys and Boyz II Men honor Kobe Bryant at the Grammys

 Host Alicia Keys dedicated her monologue to honoring Bryant, noting that the Grammys were taking place in the Staples Center, “the house the Kobe Bryant built” during his 20-year tenure with the Los Angeles Lakers.

-Bryant and eight others, including his 13-year-old daughter, were traveling Sunday morning via helicopter when foggy conditions contributed to a fiery crash in the hills above Calabasas.
+Bryant and eight others, including his 13-year-old daughter, were traveling Sunday morning via helicopter when foggy conditions contributed to a fiery crash in the hills above Calabasas, California.

 There were no survivors.